 Bob Benson.
 Too much screentime indicates he's a Mauve Shirt but he's received almost no characterization.
 He's an undeveloped character on a show that goes into nuanced and detailed examinations of its characters and the payoff is nowhere in sight.
 YMMV on whether said payoff worked.

-Except the payoff did occur in the last three episodes of Season 6 where he was revealed to had a crush oh Pete, and that all of his references were made up.
-His background is basically that he's a younger Don Draper
+Except the payoff did occur in the last three episodes of Season 6 where he was revealed to be gay, and that all of his references were made up.
+His background is basically that he's a younger (and gay) Don Draper

 Don't forget Trudy Campbell, whether she knows it or not.